Kunwarveersingh/Aerodynamics-Formula-Student-Project/README.md

 ## 📌 Project Overview

 This repository documents the aerodynamics development process for a Formula Student car.
-The goal is to design, simulate, and iterate on a complete aero package — front wing, rear wing, undertray, and sidepods — to maximise downforce while managing drag within competition regulations.
+The goal is to design, simulate, and iterate on a complete aero package — front wing, rear wing and undertray — to maximise downforce within competition regulations.

 All design decisions, CFD results, and iteration history are tracked in a structured documentation system linked below.